-The World Inspiring Network passionately believes that every child, regardless of background, should have access to an education.
-Government initiatives are crucial to improving education in Ghana, but, due to their scope, naturally have the potential to generalise communities, neglecting to consider each child as an individual.
-It must be non-government organisations and charities, then, that must place emphasis on the individual within the initiative.
+The World Inspiring Network passionately believes that every child, regardless of background, should have access to education.
+Government initiatives are crucial to improving education in Ghana, but, due to their scope, naturally have the potential to generalize communities, neglecting to consider each child as an individual.
+It must be non-government organizations and charities, then, that must place emphasis on the individual within the initiative.

 By: Hannah Jackson

 Koulouris, G., 2020.
 Why SDG 4 Quality Education Is Important for Poverty Reduction. [online] LSE International Development.
 Available at: <https://blogs.lse.ac.uk/internationaldevelopment/2019/11/25/why-sdg-4-quality-education-is-important-for-poverty reduction/#:~:text=Education%20is%20the%20most%20powerful,better%20future%20in%20their%20life.> [Accessed 11 June 2020].

 United Nations General Assembly.
 2015.
 Resolution 70/1: Transforming Our World (25 September 2015).
 [Online].
 A/RES/70/1.
 [Accessed 11/06/2020]

 Martínez, E., 2017.
 Ghana Makes Secondary Schools Free | Human Rights Watch. [online] Human Rights Watch.
 [Accessed 11 June 2020].

 Mshoro, I., 2019.
 Reducing Poverty Through Education – And How | United Nations. [online] United Nations, Chronicle.
 [Accessed 11 June 2020].